-Involuntary Removal Process
+Involuntary Removal Process for Attendance

-No student shall be involuntarily removed by the Charter School for any reason unless the parent or guardian of the student has been provided written notice of the Charter School's intent to remove the student ("Involuntary Removal Notice").
-The Involuntary Removal Notice must be provided to the parent or guardian no less than five (5) schooldays before the effective date of the proposed disenrollment date.
+No student shall be involuntarily removed by GVA for any reason unless the parent/guardian of the student has been provided written notice of GVA's intent to remove the student ("Involuntary Removal Notice").
+The Involuntary Removal Notice must be provided to the parent/guardian no less than five (5) school days before the effective date of the proposed disenrollment date.

-The written notice shall be in the native language of the student or the student's parent or guardian or, if the student is a foster child or youth or a homeless child or youth, the student's educational rights holder.
+The written notice shall be in the native language of the student or the student's parent/guardian or, if the student is a foster child or youth or a homeless child or youth, the student's educational rights holder.
 The Involuntary Removal Notice shall include:

-- 1. The charges against the student - 2.
-An explanation of the student's basic rights including the right to request a hearing before the effective date of the action - 3.
+- 1. The student attendance record - 2.
+An explanation of the School Board review - 3.
 The CDE Enrollment Complaint Notice and Form